pippinbarr/cart253-2019/modules/core-commenting/core-commenting.md

 ## Comments

 - A comment is an addition to our code that lets us write notes in plain language
-- A comment is written in our code by beginning a line with two forward-slashes: `//`
+- A comment is written in our code by beginning a line with two forward slashes: `//`

 ```javascript
 // The next line draws an ellipse (this is a comment)